How to choose between MDF or hardwood shutters?

 At Shuttercraft, we always offer a made-to-measure solution – crafted for your home.
 You can be assured of a perfect fit with our shutters.
 Our shutters will last for years to come, making them a savvy investment for the long term.

 What other wood window treatments are available?

 Helping to control the intake of light, plantation shutters are one solution.
 A wooden window covering like these shutters can suit a range of interior designs.
-But this may not be to everyone’s tastes.
+But this may not be to everyone’s taste.

 One of the earliest forms of window covering was a wooden solid panel.
 Their modern equal is available today.
 Solid panel shutters from Shuttercraft come are available in many ways.
 These come in either in painted or stained finishes.
 These are a beautiful addition to any home décor, whether classic or contemporary.

 Another popular choice of wooden window treatment is Venetian blinds.
 Venetians appeared in the 1700s but there is some debate on their origins.
 They have appeared in homes across the world, and even featured in artistic works.
 For example, James Tissot’s Tea from 1872.

 Fixed together with material cords and tapes, wooden Venetian blinds are complementary.
 The PURE Wood range from S: CRAFT, for example, is a great design.
 These also provide decent light control with movable slats.
 These are lighter weight and have a reduced number of securing points.
 This can mean that Venetians are not as effective with windows open.
 They can be prone to blowing in the wind, rather than fixed to the surroundings for support.